Schmidt Hammer Lassen

-Schmidt Hammer Lassen Architects (SHL) is an international architectural firm founded by a group of Danish architects in 1986 in Aarhus, Denmark.
-It currently has three offices in Copenhagen and Aarhus in Denmark, as well as Shanghai, China.
+Schmidt Hammer Lassen (SHL) is an international architectural firm founded by a group of Danish architects in 1986 in Aarhus, Denmark.
+It has offices in Copenhagen and Aarhus in Denmark, and Shanghai, China.
+In 2018, SHL became part of global architecture and design firm Perkins and Will.

-The studio has a distinguished track record as designers of international high-profile architecture, that is deeply rooted to the Nordic architectural traditions of democracy, welfare, aesthetics, light, sustainability and social responsibility.
-In 2018, Schmidt Hammer Lassen became part of global architecture and design firm Perkins and Will.

-The practice has a track record as designers of high-profile cultural buildings; theatres; art galleries, educational complexes and libraries.
-Notable projects include the national library of Denmark The Royal Library (Det Kongelige Bibliotek) in Copenhagen, the ARoS Kunstmuseum in Aarhus, DOKK1, the largest public library in Scandinavia and named by IFLA International Federation of Library Associations as Public Library of the Year in 2016, and Shanghai Library East, which will become China's largest new library when it opens in 2022.
+Notable projects include the national library of Denmark The Royal Library (Det Kgl.
+Bibliotek) in Copenhagen, the ARoS Kunstmuseum in Aarhus, DOKK1, the largest public library in Scandinavia and named by IFLA International Federation of Library Associations as Public Library of the Year in 2016, and Shanghai Library East, one of China's largest new library's which opened in September 2022.
+The studio is designing the tallest residential high-rise constructed primarily in timber, known as Rocket & Tigerli in Winterthur, Switzerland, and a new Opera House and Performing Arts venue, known as Green Heart Grand Theatre, in Beijing, China.

 History

-Schmidt Hammer Lassen Architects was established in 1986 by Morten Schmidt, Bjarne Hammer and John F. Lassen.
+Schmidt Hammer Lassen was established in 1986 by Morten Schmidt, Bjarne Hammer and John F. Lassen.

-The current group of Principals includes Morten Schmidt, Kristian Lars Ahlmark, Chris Hardie, Elif Tinaztepe, Kasper Heiberg Frandsen, Mads Kaltoft, and Sanne Wall-Gremstrup.
+The partners include CEO Sanne Wall-Gremstrup, Kristian Lars Ahlmark, Elif Tinaztepe, Kasper Heiberg Frandsen, Mads Kaltoft, René Nedergaard, and Chris Hardie.

-The practice had its major breakthrough with the Katuaq Culture Centre in Nuuk, Greenland, completed in 1997.
-The project in Nuuk was followed by first prize in the international competition for the extension of the Danish Royal Library on the harborfront in Copenhagen.
-Completed in 1999, the library extension, also known as the Black Diamond, has become one of the practice's best known buildings.
+The practice had its first major project with the Katuaq Culture Centre in Nuuk, Greenland, completed in 1997.
+The project in Nuuk was followed by first prize in the international competition for the extension of the Danish Royal Library on the harbourfront in Copenhagen.
+The library extension, also known as the Black Diamond, was completed in 1999.

 Another major project is the ARoS Art Museum in Aarhus, Denmark, which was completed in 2004.
-In May 2011 the art work Your rainbow panorama, by Olafur Eliasson, was officially unveiled on the roof top of the museum.
+In May 2011, the art work Your rainbow panorama, by Olafur Eliasson, was officially unveiled on the roof top of the museum.

-In 2010 Schmidt Hammer Lassen Architects won the competition to design the first permanent premises for the International Criminal Court (ICC) in The Hague, the Netherlands.
-The ICC is the first permanent, treaty-based, international criminal court established to help end impunity for the perpetrators of the most serious crimes of concern to the international community.
-It was founded in 2002 and has grown to the present-day size of 122 member countries.
-The building is designed to convey hope, trust and faith in justice.